Poor childhood nutrition ‘may have created 20cm height gap across nations’

 “This issue is especially important during the Covid-19 pandemic when schools are closed throughout the world, and many poor families are unable to provide adequate nutrition for their children.”

-While the countries with the largest average BMI were the US (25.4kg per square metre; 25.4kg per square metre), New Zealand (25kg per square metre; 24.7kg per square metre) and Pacific islands (nearly 29kg per square metre for both sexes).
+The countries with the largest average BMI were the US (25.4kg per square metre, 25.4kg per square metre), New Zealand (25kg per square metre, 24.7kg per square metre) and Pacific islands (nearly 29kg per square metre for both sexes).